zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "If you haven't the strength to impose your own terms upon life, then you must accept the terms it offers you."
+> "The important thing is not to stop questioning.
+Curiosity has its own reason for existing."
 >
-> — T.S.
-Eliot
+> — Albert Einstein
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch